Cattles on LSD and Other 8 Weird Bicycle Touring Stories

 Short travel stories about journeys

-9 short travel stories from a bicycle journey around the world
+9 short travel stories from a bicycle journey around the world.
+Funny, weird, and sometimes scary or sad

-During our years on the road, we witnessed a lot of crazy stuff, some were funny, some were scary, some just plain sad.
+During our years on the road, we witnessed a lot of crazy stuff, some were funny, some were scary, and some were just plain sad.
 We decided to collect in this blog post 9 of these short stories about our journey, the ones that are most memorable to us, and that someone else might find interesting, curious, incredible, and even enlightening.

 We sure have many more stories to tell, but we reserve them for another occasion, maybe for when we’ll meet at the bar, in front of a cool and tasty pint of good beer.